 The following scheduling restriction applies due to CLI measurements.

-- UE is not expected to transmit PUCCH/PUSCH/SRS on OFDM symbols on which UE performs CLI measurements, and on 1 data symbol before an OFDM symbol used for CLI measurements for 15 kHz and 30 kHz subcarrier spacing.
+- The UE is not expected to transmit PUCCH/PUSCH/SRS on OFDM symbols on which the UE performs CLI measurements, and on 1 data symbol before an OFDM symbol used for CLI measurements for 15 kHz and 30 kHz subcarrier spacing.

+- For the UE which does not support cli-SRS-RSRP-FDM_DL, the UE is not expected to receive PDCCH/PDSCH/CSI-RS for tracking/CSI-RS for CQI on OFDM symbols on which the UE performs SRS-RSRP measurements, and on 1 data symbol before an OFDM symbol used for SRS-RSRP measurements for 15 kHz and 30 kHz subcarrier spacing.

-- Depending on UE capability, the UE is not expected to receive PDCCH/PDSCH on OFDM symbols on which UE performs CLI measurements, and on 1 data symbol before an OFDM symbol used for CLI measurements for 15 kHz and 30 kHz subcarrier spacing.
+- For the UE which does not support cli-RSSI-FDM-DL, the UE is not expected to receive PDCCH/PDSCH/CSI-RS for tracking/CSI-RS for CQI on OFDM symbols on which the UE performs CLI-RSSI measurements, and on 1 data symbol before an OFDM symbol used for CLI-RSSI measurements for 15 kHz and 30 kHz subcarrier spacing.

-- UE is not expected to transmit PUCCH/PUSCH/SRS on OFDM symbols on which UE performs CLI measuerments, and on 2 data symbols before an OFDM symbol used for CLI measurements for 60 kHz subcarrier spacing.
+- The UE is not expected to transmit PUCCH/PUSCH/SRS on OFDM symbols on which the UE performs CLI measurement, and on 2 data symbols before an OFDM symbol used for CLI measurements for 60 kHz subcarrier spacing.

+- For the UE which does not support cli-SRS-RSRP-FDM_DL, the UE is not expected to receive PDCCH/PDSCH/CSI-RS for tracking/CSI-RS for CQI on OFDM symbols on which the UE performs SRS-RSRP measurement, and on 2 data symbols before an OFDM symbol used for SRS-RSRP measurements for 60 kHz subcarrier spacing.

-- Depending on UE capability, the UE is not expected to receive PDCCH/PDSCH on OFDM symbols on which UE performs CLI measuerments, and on 2 data symbols before an OFDM symbol used for CLI measurements for 60 kHz subcarrier spacing.
+- For the UE which does not support cli-RSSI-FDM-DL, the UE is not expected to receive PDCCH/PDSCH/CSI-RS for tracking/CSI-RS for CQI on OFDM symbols on which the UE performs CLI-RSSI measurement, and on 2 data symbols before an OFDM symbol used for CLI-RSSI measurements for 60 kHz subcarrier spacing.

 When TDD intra-band carrier aggregation is configured, the scheduling restrictions on serving cell where CLI measurements are performed apply on all serving cells in the same band on the symbols that fully or partially overlap with restricted symbols.